gpufit/Gpufit/docs/customization.rst

             break;
         }

 5. After adding a new estimator, if CMake is being used to configure the compiler, then CMake must be run again.
+If not using CMake, the new estimator file (the .cuh file) must be included in the project.
 6. Re-build the Gpufit project.

 Future releases